-- Cancer [Philippa Darbre, Mike Fry]
+- Cancer [Dr Philippa Darbre, Dr Michael Fry]

-- Endocrinology [Phil Knight]
+- Endocrinology [Professor Phil Knight]

-Environmental Biology, Horticulture and Plant Science
+Ecology & Evolutionary Biology, Horticulture and Plant Science

-- Urban Ecology Over 50% of humanity lives in urban areas, yet most of ecological science focusses on sparsely inhabited or agricultural areas.
+- Urban Ecology Over 50% of humanity lives in urban areas, yet most of ecological science focuses on sparsely inhabited or agricultural areas.
 If we are to conserve the diversity of life and enhance our own lives in towns and cities, we must understand their ecology better and manage it well.This research theme draws together the programmes of many members of staff in areas covered below

-- Landscape Restoration [Jon Mitchley]
+- Landscape Restoration [Dr Jonathan Mitchley]